The first European exhaust emissions standard for passenger cars was introduced in 1970.

 RDE step 2 – applies to new type approvals from 1 January 2020 and to all new registrations from 1 January 2021.

 - For RDE2 the NOx conformity factor is 1.0 but with an error margin of 0.5 meaning that NOx emissions in the RDE2 test can be up to 1.5 times the Euro 6 laboratory limit of 80mg/km.

 - Cars type approved during this period will be described as meeting Euro 6d.

-For cars first registered after 1 September 2017, the Euro standard to which it has been certified is shown on the V5c vehicle registration document and the online ' Get vehicle information from DVLA ' service.
+From September 2018, the Euro standard to which a new car has been certified will be shown on the V5c vehicle registration document and the online ' Get vehicle information from DVLA ' service.

 In the Autumn 2017 budget the Chancellor announced an increase in the first year VED rate of one band for new diesels first registered from 1 April 2018 that don't meet the Euro 6d standard.